Love + Fear: Commercial performance

-Love + Fear debuted at number five on the UK Albums Chart, becoming Diamandis' fourth consecutive top 10 album.
+Love + Fear debuted at number five on the UK Albums Chart, becoming Diamandis' fourth consecutive top-ten album.
 The album also entered the top ten in Scotland, where it peaked at number four.
-Elsewhere in Europe, it reached number 17 in Ireland, number 18 in Germany, number 19 in Austria, number 20 in Switzerland, and number 24 in Spain.
+In other European countries, it reached number 17 in Ireland, number 18 in Germany, number 19 in Austria, number 20 in Switzerland, and number 24 in Spain.
 It also charted within the top 50 in the Netherlands, Poland, the Czech Republic, and Belgium's Flanders region.

 In other territories, the album peaked at number 22 on the Australian Albums Chart, number 28 on the Billboard 200 in the United States, number 31 in New Zealand, and number 32 in Canada.
 It also reached number 84 in Belgium's Wallonia region, number 90 in Slovakia, and number 136 in France.